Insight: A decade of Western aid in Afghanistan - mission unsustainable?

 Yet once the USAID project finishes this month, even its contractor says the programme may be unsustainable.
 USAID had hoped farmers would copy the expensive, built-to-last structures with local resources, but new techniques have yet to catch on.

-"I don't think it will be possible for them (farmers) to do it by themselves," said Amanullah Sahak, regional coordinator for the Commercial Horticulture and Agricultural Marketing Program.
+"I don't think it will be possible for them (farmers) to do it by themselves," said Amanullah Sahak, regional coordinator for the Commercial Horticulture and Agricultural Marketing Programme.

 COSTLY MISTAKES